luyadev/luya/docs/guide/app-translation.md

 ## Message Extract Command

-In order to use the yii messages command, an example config could look like this `msgconfig.php`:
+In order to use the Yii messages command, an example config could look like this `msgconfig.php`:

 ```php
 <?php